Saint Ursula Academy

-Saint Ursula Academy is a Catholic, college-preparatory, secondary school for young women, sponsored by the Ursulines of Cincinnati in the spirit of St. Angela Merici, their foundress.
-Educating students since 1910, the Academy carries a distinguished tradition of academic excellence, innovation and service.
+is a Catholic, college-preparatory, secondary school for young women, started by the Ursuline Sisters of Cincinnati in the spirit of St. Angela Merici, their foundress.
+Educating students since 1910, the Academy carries a distinguished tradition of academic excellence, innovation, and service.
 Saint Ursula educates the whole person and prepares young women for leadership in a global society.

-Talented administrators, faculty and staff are dedicated the school's mission of encouraging academic excellence and empowering each student to become a woman of faith, integrity and courage committed to building a better world.
+Talented administrators, faculty, and staff are dedicated to the school's mission of encouraging academic excellence and empowering each student to become a woman of faith, integrity, and courage committed to building a better world.

 A Saint Ursula education offers much more than strong academics.
 It intertwines moral values and standards of excellence, exercises in Christian leadership and service in family, Church, and society.
 Saint Ursula Academy seeks cultural and socio-economic diversity by drawing students from the entire Cincinnati area to its beautiful campus centrally located in East Walnut Hills.